Diversity & Inclusion

-A Message from the School of Health Professions Associate Dean for Student Affairs and Diversity, Equity, and Inclusion
+A Message from the School of Health Professions Associate Dean for Student Affairs and Engagement

 The School of Health Professions is committed to supporting a diverse and equitable learning and working environment that respects and values human dignity.
 It is our desire that all health profession students feel supported regardless of their racial or ethnic background, gender, religion, age, socioeconomic status, disability, or sexual orientation.

-We are devoted to fostering a culture of inclusive excellence in which diversity can thrive for all members of our academic community.
-We are continuing to develop strategies to increase the recruitment and retention of students, faculty, and staff from varying backgrounds, experiences, and areas of expertise.
-We believe bringing together educators and students from diverse backgrounds will position us to train the next generation of culturally sensitive health professionals who are prepared to care for an increasingly diverse society.
+We are devoted to fostering a culture of inclusive excellence in which every member of our academic community can thrive.
+We are continuing to expand efforts to recruit and retain students from various backgrounds, experiences, and areas of expertise.
+We believe bringing together educators and students with different lived experiences will position us to train the next generation of culturally sensitive health professionals who are prepared to care for an increasingly diverse society.

 Additional campus wide programs, events, initiatives, and resources can be found through UT Southwestern’s Office of Student Diversity and Inclusion.